The Scorpion and the Frog

 Then they both sank into the muddy waters of the swiftly flowing river.

 People can change.
-Nothing is set in stone, especially when it comes to who you think you are, and what you can accomplish!
-If you want to be more grateful, look around you and start to express your gratitude for all the things you can see!
+Nothing is set in stone, especially when it comes to who you think you are and what you can accomplish!
+If you want to be more grateful, look around and start to express gratitude for all the things you can see!

 What is your take on this story?
 Leave a comment below.